geographika/getting-started-with-mapserver/workshop/content/docs/setup.md

 and navigate to <http://localhost:7000/>, and you should see the "MapServer Homepage" which means MapServer is running correctly.

-Next we can check that the front-end container is running by opening <http://localhost:7001/points.html>.
+Next we will check that the front-end container is running by opening <http://localhost:7001/points.html>.
 Hopefully you'll see a map, and we're ready to start the workshop.

 ## Possible Errors